osmangonikhan247/osmangonikhan247/README.md

 ## 🌟 About Me

 - 🔭 I’m currently study on Computer Science And Engineering.
-- 🌱 I’m currently learning Web Development skill.
+- 🌱 I’m currently learning Flutter App Development skill.
 - 💬 Ask me about Hardware and Software related computer/Laptop...
 - 📫 How to reach me: